SiddPlus/GitHubTutorial/Dev Commentary.md

 ### Methodology

-For this project, I conducted extensive research on FInterp To node and explored the Unreal Engine to create a more immersive experience.
+For this project, I conducted extensive research on `FInterpTo` To node and explored the Unreal Engine to create a more immersive experience.
 I prioritized studying official documentation to develop my ability to learn new techniques independently and without direct guidance.
 Additionally, I used an example of an existing game which is Portal 2 to deepen my understanding of puzzle games mechanics and ensure its proper implementation within the game.
 In this project, I studied Henry Jenkins' perspectives on video games as a 'lively art' to enhance my understanding of designing innovative, interactive, and emotionally resonant game experiences.

 Research into *Portal 2*, Unreal Engine 5’s `FInterpTo` function, and academic perspectives on video games has significantly shaped the development of *The Last Drop*.
 Inspired by *Portal 2*’s gradual mechanic introduction and seamless narrative integration, we adopted a similar approach to ensure intuitive learning and immersive gameplay.
 Valve’s emphasis on humor, storytelling, and innovation informed both our design process and team collaboration.
 The technical insight from Unreal’s `FInterpTo` guided our implementation of smooth, responsive transitions for the bubble mechanic, enhancing visual feedback and player immersion.
 Theoretical contributions from Jenkins, Kirkpatrick, and Kant validated our aim to treat games as meaningful art forms.
 These perspectives encouraged us to prioritize interactive expression over cinematic imitation, refining our aesthetic and gameplay design.
 Together, these sources informed a player-centric, immersive experience rooted in strong mechanics, emotional engagement, and the unique artistic potential of the video game medium.